 A higher intake of fructose, a mega-concentrated sweetener used in many sugary drinks, has been shown to impair cognitive efficiency, memory, overall brain function, and the development of new brain neurons.
 It can also contribute to increased inflammation of the brain, which adversely affects all forms of brain function.

 That being said, it is necessary to prepare with whole healthier options as much as you can, since the Western diet is known for creating an accumulation of fat around vital organs.
-It, in effect, is associated with brain tissue harm and a decrease in brain volume.
+It, in effect, is associated with brain tissue harm and a decrease in brain volume by dangerous foods.
 It can also cause damage to the blood-brain barrier, the membrane responsible for shielding the brain from harmful substances

 Fish is usually a safe and balanced addition to your diet.
-It is low in saturated fat and includes safe omega-3 fatty acids as well as vitamin B12, zinc, iron and magnesium.
+It is low in saturated fat and includes safe omega-3 fatty acids as well as vitamin B12, zinc, iron, and magnesium.
 Though, some fish are especially high in mercury, which is a heavy metal contaminant and a neurological toxin.
-Mercury has been preserved in animal tissue (including human) for a long time.
+Mercury has been preserved in animal tissue (including humans) for a long time.

 Fish that are long-lived and predatory appear to have the greatest proportion of mercury in their flesh.
 They eat other fish that bear lower levels of mercury as long as they live.
 Over a lifetime, these fish will produce 1 million times the amount of mercury in the water they swim in.
-It is safer to avoid or severely restrict your intake of tuna, swordfish, orange rough, king mackerel, shark, and tilefish in order to prevent the destruction of your brain’s neurotransmitters.
+It is safer to avoid or severely restrict your intake of tuna, swordfish, orange rough, king mackerel, shark, and tilefish in order to prevent the destruction of your brain’s neurotransmitters damaged by dangerous foods.

 Regrettably, it is not possible to avoid the damage of too much sugar by substituting it with an artificial sweetener, especially not aspartame.
 Though the producers of this sugar substitute claim that it is healthy, numerous studies have associated aspartame with behavioral and cognitive problems.
 As a chemical stressor, it can inflict deleterious effects on the ability to learn and control emotions.